tomqsm/lgs-letsweb-github-site/content/en/portfolio/itmagination/_index.md

 ---
 title: "ITmagination"
+date: 2023-07-15 00:08:42 +0200 CEST
 start: 2021-08-01
 end: 2023-06-01
 website: https://www.itmagination.com
 layout: project-list-en
 tags: [client]
+draft: false
+intro: "The collaboration began as a result of engaging with the company's activity on LinkedIn.
+Soon, I found myself on an international project in the role of a programmer."
 ---

 ITMAGINATION is a technology consulting firm focused on helping clients around the world to accelerate innovation through a large variety of digital services.